Nurota: History

-The construction of Karez, a unique underground water-pipeline system near Nurota, is also connected with the name of the Alexander the Great.
+The construction of Karez, a unique underground water-pipeline system near Nurota, is also connected with the name of Alexander the Great.
 Kariz is an ancient water-pipe laid from the source of the spring water to a place where it could be used.
 Its length could reach several kilometers.
-Interconnected wells that were dug out in several meters apart from each other, were used for the cleaning the pipeline system.
+Interconnected wells that were dug out several meters apart from each other, were used for cleaning the pipeline system.
 Today the process of reviving these old pipeline systems is taking place.
-Parts of the pipeline systems near Nurota were restored and being used by local people.
+Parts of the pipeline systems near Nurota were restored and are being used by local people.

 Climate

 Nurota has a cold desert climate (Köppen climate classification BWk).